coras-company-code/Planets/Theory/Basics.md

 | App-Based Life-Cycle Events     | Scene-Based Life-Cycle Events     |
 | :------------- | :----------: |
 | <img width="433" alt="Screenshot 2021-07-27 at 12 09 12" src="https://user-images.githubusercontent.com/44570720/127144492-bcf0e063-1191-43df-8030-9e6ac0912845.png"> |  <img width="517" alt="Screenshot 2021-07-27 at 12 09 05" src="https://user-images.githubusercontent.com/44570720/127144511-3a189ed8-7e8e-403c-a505-20555cd088e4.png">

- |
+Non-running - The app is not running.
+*Foreground.*

-An iOS app can be placed into an inactive state, for example, when a call or SMS message is received.
+ Inactive - The app is running in the **foreground**. e.g. An iOS app can be placed into an inactive state, for example, when a call or SMS message is received.
-Active - The app is running in the foreground, and receiving events.
+ Active - The app is running in the **foreground**, and receiving events.
+*Background.*
-Background - The app is running in the background, and executing code.
+ Background - The app is running in the **background**, and executing code.
-Suspended - The app is in the background, but no code is being execute
+ Suspended - The app is in the **background**, but no code is being execute.

-Q: State of an application of the app if app in background did not recieve any event
+**Q: State of an application of the app if app in background did not recieve any event**.
-A: Suspended ?

-*I know it is not Active or inactive, i think suspended as the documentation talks about responding to events, and managing and preparing the app for those states but does not discuss this when in suspended state*
+**A: Suspended**.
+(options: Background State, Active State, Suspended State, Inactive State).
+*as its in the background and 'did not recieve any event' seems to mean the same as 'but no code is being execute'*.

+*questions raised*.
 Is terminated and suspended the same thing?